 Journalism in the 21st century is a dynamic and rapidly changing field.
 In this online program, you can learn the fundamentals of the craft and the new media skills you need to succeed in the industry.
 Our innovative, nationally recognized Certificate of Journalism was named a Program of Excellence by the University Continuing Education Association.
-Whether you want to complete the 15-credit certificate or take a single class, this online program offers you the opportunity to study with award-winning professors and professional journalists at the top of their field.
-You’ll find classes in general and specialized newswriting, Public Relations, Web Design, Infographics, Ethics and many more subjects.
+Whether you want to complete the 16-credit Certificate or take a single class, this online program offers you the opportunity to study with award-winning professors and professional journalists at the top of their field.
+You’ll find classes in general and specialized newswriting, Public Relations, Media Law, Ethics, and other subjects.

 Earning a Certificate of Journalism at the University of Massachusetts Amherst means completing five online courses from our diverse curriculum.
-To earn the Certificate, you must take Journalism 300, one foundation course and three electives, for a total of five classes.
 Visit the requirements page for more details.